Ultimate Guide to the Taling Chan Floating Market

 Thankfully it’s easy to get from Bang Khun Non MRT Station to the market using the free electric shuttle bus.
 The free shuttle bus departs from outside Bang Khun Non MRT Station and stops at Song Khlong Floating Market, Taling Chan Floating Market, Southern Bus Terminal, Khlong Lat Mayom Floating Market, Flower Market Thailand, and Wat Saphan Floating Market.

-You will need to take the MRT Blue Line to reach Bang Khun Non Station, so depending on where you’re coming from you may need to connect from another line or even from the BTS Skytrain.
+You’ll need to take the MRT Blue Line to reach Bang Khun Non Station, so depending on where you’re coming from you may need to connect from another line or even from the BTS Skytrain.
 Prices will vary depending on where you’re coming from and your exact route, but generally it’s cheap to get around Bangkok by public transport.

 It’s worth checking Google Maps to see the quickest way to Taling Chan Floating Market from your location via public transport.
 Some buses do run from central Bangkok to the market, so depending on where you are then a bus may be a better option.